thiagocompass/atividadedocker/documentacao.md

 ### 1.1 Using User data (Start Instance Script) to install docker

 - Use the following code to automatically install docker in the instance:
+- Wait 5 minutes before connecting to the instance, it needs to finish all the installation process
     ~~~bash
         #!/bin/bash